ComplexLychee/belief_propagation_dcsbm/README.md

 L. Zdeborova, P. Zhang, and Y. Zhu, Model Selection for Degree-Corrected Block Models, 2014.</a>
 <p><a>[2] Tiago P. Peixoto.
 The graph-tool python library. figshare, 2014. </a>
+<p><a>[3] Decelle, Aurelien, et al. "Asymptotic analysis of the stochastic block model for modular networks and its algorithmic applications."
+Physical Review E 84.6 (2011): 066106.</a>
+<p><a>[4] Zhang, Pan, Cristopher Moore, and M. E. J. Newman.
+"Community detection in networks with unequal groups."
+Physical review E 93.1 (2016): 012303.